I Stayed at Rare Heritage House in Penang, Here’s My Review

 It is certainly a sight to behold, especially while visiting Pattaya with kids in tow is your first time.
 Or the overly religious mother-in-law.

-Today due to the Thai government’s efforts to “tidy up” Pattaya’s darker side, there have been some positive changes, including a cleaner, more family-friendly Pattaya Beach environment.
+Today due to the Thai government’s efforts to “tidy up” Pattaya’s darker side, there have been some positive changes, including a cleaner, more family-friendly Pattaya Beach atmosphere.

 No doubt Pattaya is still a hotspot for major sex tourism.
-But it’s confined to the side streets of central Pattaya and near the end of Beach Road, particularly Walking Street.
-Which is this blog post will be helpful for any family looking to visit Pattaya for the very first time.
+But it’s confined to the side streets of central Pattaya and further near the end of Beach Road, particularly Walking Street.

-Because there are ways to avoid it all, by staying at any of the hotels listed below.
-Most of those hotels are by the beach, not on it as there are no hotel properties directly on the beach.
+This blog post will be helpful for any family looking to visit Pattaya for the first time.
+There are ways to avoid it all by staying at any of the hotels listed below.
+Most of those hotels are by the beach, not on it, as there are no hotel properties directly on Pattaya Beach.

-Except for one which is just further up on north Pattaya, and it is one mega kid-friendly hotel but even big kids like myself love it.
+Except for one, which is just further up in north Pattaya.
+It is one mega kid-friendly hotel, but even big kids like myself love it.

 Even then, it’s probably a good idea not to let your husband wander out alone when he says he’s going out to buy a jug of milk and a loaf of bread.